knaidoo29/SHIFT/README.md

 ## Introduction

 SHIFT performs Fourier transforms of data in cartesian (using numpy wrappers), polar and spherical polar coordinates.
-SHIFT is mostly written in python but also includes MPI routines for computations on large data sets.
+SHIFT is mostly written in python but uses Fortran subroutines for additional speedup.

 ## Dependencies